zeekay/bebop/README.md

 Bebop
 =====
-A tool for local development that comprised of a static file server, websocket server for client-side reloading and file watcher.
+A tool for rapid web development which serves as static file server, websocket server for client-side reloading/bi-directional communcation and file watcher.

 Usage
 -----